 Christian blogging is such an amazing way to bring more Jesus into people’s lives.
-But it is also a way for many stay-at-home moms to both share their love of Jesus and earn the income needed to manage their households.
-What better way to earn a living than to help others grow closer in their walk with Christ?
+But it is also a way for many stay-at-home moms (or any woman for that matter) to both share their love of Jesus and earn income to help provide for their family.

 But just like the technical blogging stuff, monetizing can be a challenge if you don’t have some direction and guidance.
 Here are 4 of the most common ways to monetize a Christian blog.

 This post may contain affiliate links.
-You can read my full affiliate disclosure here.
+Read our full disclosure here.

 How to Monetize Your Christian Blog